Who Is James Harden?

 After beginning a relationship with Khloé Kardashian in the summer of 2015, Harden found himself at the center of the ever-swirling media circus surrounding the reality-TV clan.
 The situation didn't sit well with the soft-spoken basketball star, who was said to be relieved after their romance fizzled early the following year.

-Harden was previously linked to rapper Trina, and more recently has been seeing Instagram model and nursing student Jessyka Janshel.
+Harden was previously linked to rapper Trina, and has also reportedly been involved with Instagram models Jessyka Janshel and Arab Money.

 Twitter and Instagram

-Like other well-known athletes, Harden has a sizable following on Twitter (over 5 million) and Instagram (over 7 million).
+Like other well-known athletes, Harden has a sizable following on Twitter (over 6 million) and Instagram (nearly 10 million).
 Additionally, social media provides an ideal platform to showcase his highlights, including his famed ankle-breaking crossover of Wesley Johnson and subsequent three-pointer vs. the Clippers in February 2018.

-Unlike other athletes, there is also a dedicated Twitter account for Harden's beard, although, at under 20,000 followers, it has yet to catch up to its real-life owner's popularity.
+Unlike other athletes, there is also a dedicated Twitter account for Harden's beard, although, at around 20,000 followers, it has yet to catch up to its real-life owner's popularity.

 James Harden's Height and Position